 - listed threatened species and ecological communities

-- migratory species protected under international agreements
+- listed migratory species (protected under international agreements)

 - Commonwealth marine areas